CamilleScholtz/prt/README.md

 ## Notes

-Since this is my first go project I'm probably making some mistakes, feedback is highly appreciated!
+Since this is my first Go project I'm probably making some mistakes, feedback is highly appreciated!